trinhnguyen1810/CookAid/README.md

 - If you encounter build errors, check the Xcode console for details
 - For Firebase-related issues, verify the `GoogleService-Info.plist` file
 - For recipe search issues, confirm the API key is correctly set

-## Credits
-- Developed by Vivian Nguyen
-- Spoonacular API for recipe data
-- Firebase for backend services
-- Custom icons and UI components

-## License
-This project is for educational purposes only.